bsc-s2/lua-acid/doc/acid/strutil.md

 `strutil.rsplit(str, pattern, opts)`

-Same as `strutil.split` except when `maxsplit` is specified, it starts splitting from right to left.
+Same as `strutil.split` except when `maxsplit` is specified, it starts with splitting from right to left.

 ##  strutil.split

 **syntax**:
 `strutil.split(str, pattern, opts)`

-Split string `str` with separator `pattern`
+Split string `str` with a separator `pattern`

 ```
 strutil.split('a/b/c/d', '/', 2)     -- {'a', 'b', 'c/d'}